rust-lang/rust/text/0000-as-cell.md

 # Detailed design
 [design]: #detailed-design

+## Language

+In order for this proposal to be safe, __it needs to be guaranteed that `T` and `Cell<T>` have the same memory layout__, and that there are no codegen issues based on viewing a reference to a `UnsafeCell`-less types as a reference to a `UnsafeCell`-containing type.

+As far as the author is aware, both should already implicitly fall out of the semantic of `Cell` and llvms notion of aliasing:

+- `Cell` is safe interior mutability based on memcopying the `T`, and thus does not need additional fields.
+- `&mut T -> &U` is a sub borrow, which prevents access to the original `&mut T` for its duration, thus no aliasing.

+However, we might have to add an explicit language guarantee about the validity of this cast.

+## Std library

 Add conversions functions for `&mut T -> &Cell<T>` and `&mut [T] -> &[Cell<T>]`
 to std, implemented with the equivalent of a simple `transmute()`.